-3) approve the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2022.
+4) approve the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2023.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE FOUR NAMED DIRECTORS AND THE PROPOSALS TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS AND SELECTION OF DELOITTE & TOUCHE LLP www.rockwellautomation.com
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE FOUR NAMED DIRECTORS AND THE PROPOSALS TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS AND SELECTION OF DELOITTE & TOUCHE LLP AND VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS EVERY ONE YEAR.

-December 14, 2021
+December 15, 2022